SpencerMullen/MusicWebsite/README.md

 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/Entry.PNG?raw=true)

 ## CRUD Operations
 For my site, I developed it so that only users with type admin can call create (manually), update, and delete operations on the entries.
 Any user can view the list and view specific entries.
 When logged into an admin account, a blue banner with the 'Create Entry' button will appear on the List page.
 A blue banner with 'Edit Entry', 'Delete Entry', 'Add/Edit Review', and 'Delete Review' buttons will also appear on any specific Entry page for admins.
+Users can without admin status can search for entries and add them after providing a release date (helps with sorting).

 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/CreateEntry.PNG?raw=true)
 The create entry form where users can manually enter the album information and upload the cover image.